Why Study Medicine or Dentistry in English at Sofia Medical University?

 - In 1951, the School of Pharmacy was created, and after several administrative reforms, the college became a medical university in 1995 and received international accreditation soon after.

-- Today the Medical University of Sofia is recognised for its longstanding role in academic and educational culture in the Balkan area and throughout Europe.
+- Today the Sofia Medical University is recognised for its longstanding role in academic and educational culture in the Balkan area and throughout Europe.

 - At present, there are approximately 6,200 students conducting research and contributing to internationally recognised scientific work.